-The tobacco industry has changed – as more and more people have quit using cigarettes, the industry responded with new products: e-cigarettes.
-They’re marketed as being a safer, healthier alternative to traditional cigarettes, but they’re not – more and more research is showing the harm of these products.
+Yes, and the tobacco industry doesn’t want you to think so.
+They’re marketed as being a “safer” and “healthier” alternative to traditional cigarettes, but more and more research continues to arise that shows the short and long term effects of vaping.
 Below is information to help protect you and your loved ones.

 What are e-cigarettes?
 E-cigarettes are devices that use a battery to heat a liquid nicotine solution (“e-liquid”).
 The heated e-liquid creates an aerosol that is breathed into the lungs.
-They come in all shapes and sizes and go by other names such as e-cigs, hookah pens, vapes, vape pens or mods.
+They come in all shapes and sizes and go by other names such as e-cigs, vaping devices, hookah pens, vape pens or mods.
 Some can only be used once, while others can be refilled.
 Others have a tank which may hold large amounts of e-liquid containing nicotine, flavorings, and other chemicals.
-E-cigarettes are also used to smoke other substances like marijuana and hash oil.
-Many of them do not look like traditional cigarettes, like the JUUL, which is designed to look like a flash drive.
+E-cigarettes are also used to vape other substances like marijuana and hash oil.
+Many of them do not look like traditional cigarettes, like JUUL, Puff Bars, and Phix which are designed to look like a flash drive or tech device.

 Why are they dangerous?
 E-cigarettes contain nicotine and chemicals that can cause cancer, birth defects or other health problems.1 The e-liquids themselves are dangerous.
 Their sweet, fruity flavors appeal to children who may taste or drink the e-liquids, which are poisonous if swallowed, and are harmful if the liquid gets on skin or in the eyes.2